The journal editor, Michele Harms, welcomes articles for publication in the journal.

 Main outcome measures: identify primary outcome measure and any supporting secondary outcome measures

-Results: including main finding, point estimate and degree of uncertainty eg: confidence interval, where appropriate
+Results: including main finding, point estimate and degree of uncertainty eg: confidence interval for the difference between groups, where appropriate

-Conclusions: main conclusion based on results and onjective of study, implications
+Conclusions: main conclusion based on results and objective of study, implications

 Clinical Trial Registration number